Battle of Plassey: Bengal campaign

 On 9 January 1757, a force of 650 men under Captain Coote and Major Kilpatrick stormed and sacked the town of Hooghly, 23 mi north of Calcutta.
 On learning of this attack, the Nawab raised his army and marched on Calcutta, arriving with the main body on 3 February and encamping beyond the Maratha Ditch.
 Siraj set up his headquarters in Omichund's garden.
-A small body of their army attacked the northern suburbs of the town but were beaten back by a detachment under Lieutenant Lebeaume placed there, returning with fifty prisoners.
+A small body of their army attacked the northern suburbs of the town but was beaten back by a detachment under Lieutenant Lebeaume placed there, returning with fifty prisoners.

 Clive decided to launch a surprise attack on the Nawab's camp on the morning of 4 February.
 At midnight, a force of 600 sailors, a battalion of 650 Europeans, 100 artillerymen, 800 sepoys and 6 six-pounders approached the Nawab's camp.
-At 6:00, under the cover of a thick fog, the vanguard came upon the Nawab's advanced guard, who after firing with their matchlocks and rockets, ran away.
+At 6:00, under the cover of a thick fog, the vanguard came upon the Nawab's advanced guard, who, after firing with their matchlocks and rockets, ran away.
 They continued forward for some distance until they were opposite Omichund's garden, when they heard the galloping of cavalry on their right.
 The cavalry came within 30 yd of the British force before the line gave fire, killing many and dispersing the rest.
 The fog hampered visibility beyond walking distance.
 Hence, the line moved slowly, infantry and artillery firing on either side randomly.
 Clive had intended to use a narrow raised causeway, south of the garden, to attack the Nawab's quarters in the garden.
 The Nawab's troops had barricaded the passage.
 At about 9:00, as the fog began to lift, the troops were overwhelmed by the discharge of two pieces of heavy cannon from across the Maratha Ditch by the Nawab's artillery.
-The British troops were assailed on all sides by cavalry and musket-fire.
-The Nawab troops then made for a bridge a mile further on, crossed the Maratha Ditch and reached Calcutta.
+The British troops were assailed on all sides by cavalry and musket fire.
+The Nawab troops then made for a bridge a mile further on, crossed the Maratha Ditch, and reached Calcutta.
 The total casualties of Clive's force were 57 killed and 137 wounded.
 The Nawab's army lost 22 officers of distinction, 600 common men, 4 elephants, 500 horses, some camels and a great number of bullocks.
-The attack scared the Nawab into concluding the Treaty of Alinagar with the Company on 9 February, agreeing to restore the Company's factories, allow the fortification of Calcutta and restoring former privileges.
+The attack scared the Nawab into concluding the Treaty of Alinagar with the Company on 9 February, agreeing to restore the Company's factories, allow the fortification of Calcutta, and restore former privileges.
 The Nawab withdrew his army back to his capital, Murshidabad.